-Are there any signature in section 2 of gns of culturally or historically significant elements, as defined YES the National Heritage Resources Act.
-1999.
-(Act No. 25 of 1999), including Archaeological of or palaeontological sites, on or close (within 20m) to the site?
-NO lf YES, A Heritage Specialist was appointed to conduct a Heritage Impact Assessment explain: (HIA).
+1 gns of culturally or historically significant elements, as defined YES in section 2 of the National Heritage Resources Act, 1999, (Act No. 25 of 1999), including Archaeological of or palaeontological sites, on or close (within 20m) to the site?
+NO If YES, A Heritage Specialist was appointed to conduct a Heritage Impact Assessment explain: (HIA).
 Please refer to Appendix D1.
 If uncertain, cor nduct a specialist investigation by a recognised specialist in the field to establish whether there is such a feature(s) present on or close to the site.
-Briefly explain During the survey, three structures RD002, RD003, RD004 were found along the the findings of ridgeline of the proposed (preferred) stockpile and another RD001 structure close the specialist: to the mining permit area.
+Briefly explain During the survey, three structures RD002, RD003, RD004 were found along the the findings of the findings of ridgeline of the proposed (preferred) stockpile and another RD001 structure close the specialist: to the mining permit area.
 The structures are extremely overgrown and it was not possible to determine the full extent and purpose of the structures nor if an archaeological deposit is present at these sites.
 Please refer to the findings below of the HIA for more detail Will any building or structure older than 60 years be affected in any way?
-NO Is it necessary to apply for a permit in terms of the National Heritage NO Resources Act, 1999 (Act 25 of 1999)?
-If yes, please s submit or, make sure that the applicant or a specialist submits the necessary application to S AHRA or the relevant provincial heritage agency and attach proof thereof to this application if su ch application has been made.
+Is it necessary to apply for a permit in terms of the National Heritage NO Resources Act, 1999 (Act 25 of 1999)?
+If yes, please submit or, make sure that the applicant or a specialist submits the necessary application to S AHRA or the relevant provincial heritage agency and attach proof thereof to this 1